Last updated: December 11, 2023

 Is cash out from a refinance considered capital gains?

-Capital gains taxes are typically only paid when you sell an asset and realize a profit.
+Capital gains taxes are typically only paid when you sell an asset and make a profit.
 With a cash out refinance, you borrow money against the equity in your home.
 Since you’re not selling your home, the proceeds from a cash out refinance are not considered capital gains.

 Do I pay taxes on my cash out refinance?